Statistical inference for a multiscale stochastic model of enzyme kinetics via propagation of chaos: Introduction

-Our next important objective is to estimate key parameters of the system from data consisting of a sample of {\em product formation of times}.
-The derivation of the approximating reduced order model --- which is an important result in its own right --- is a crucial step toward this goal since it simplifies the original system by substantially reducing its dimensionality.
+We next come to the primary objective of this paper: developing a mathematical framework for estimating key parameters of the system from data consisting of a sample of {\em product formation of times}.
+The derivation of the reduced order model, an important result in its own right, is a crucial step toward this goal since it simplifies the original system in two major ways.
+First, it reduces the process complexity by demonstrating that the full system can be approximated by a simplified system of the form

+and second, it shows that the effective parameter $\theta$ driving the reduced-order \ac{ODE} lives in a lower-dimensional parameter space.
 However, the absence of temporal data on the amount of species of the system means that traditional estimation methods like those used in \cite{Wilkinson2018SMS,Choi2011Inference,Burnham2008inference,Ocal2019parameter} cannot be used for estimating the relevant parameters even from the simplified model.
 Indeed, note that a dataset consisting only of a random sample of times of product formation does not allow reconstruction of trajectories of species copy numbers rendering any trajectory-based inference method categorically inapplicable even if the method allows partially observed trajectories.
 As noted earlier, the core difficulty is conceptual rather than technological, stemming from the lack of a clear formulation of the likelihood function suitable for the data type considered in the paper.
-This requires a completely new way of thinking about parameter inference in this case, and to the best of our knowledge, there is almost nothing in the literature addressing such issues in the context of reaction networks.
+This requires a completely new way of thinking about parameter inference in this case.
+The crux of our parameter inference method lies in the shift of our focus from \emph{population counts} to \emph{times of conversion of individual molecules}.
+This shift in perspective has multiple advantages, as evidenced in the \ac{DSA} approach in infectious disease epidemiology \cite{KhudaBukhsh2020Focus,KhudaBukhsh2024Howto}.

-An important contribution of the paper is the development of an innovative mathematical framework based on the construction of a suitable weakly \ac{IPS} that facilitates estimation of the reaction rate parameters from such datasets.
-Taking cues from the reduced-order model, we construct a weakly \ac{IPS} in \Cref{sec:IPS} that approximately captures the dynamics of the multistage \ac{MM} reaction network at a molecular level.
-This allows us to stochastically model the product formation times for individual substrate molecules.
-The key result here is the \emph{propagation of chaos} (\Cref{th:subst-conv} and \Cref{cor:chaotic}) that mathematically justifies a suitable product-form likelihood function of the reaction rate parameters when the number of substrate molecules is large.
-Crucially, this framework bypasses the need for data on the system’s states, relying instead on a random sample of product formation times --- a methodology that is inspired by survival analysis.